mrshll/mmx/data/Writing/Self-hosted Mastodon.md

 2022-12-19

 ## Hosting Mastodon from your basement
-There are plenty of great resources to help folks with a moderate technical background setup a Mastodon instance, including {https://docs.joinmastodon.org/admin/prerequisites/, the official documentation}.
-However, I thought I would write down the steps I took in one place to set up {https://werm.world, werm.world}, the Mastodon instance running on {zombiebox} in my basement.
+There are plenty of great resources to help folks with a moderate technical background setup a Mastodon instance, including [the official documentation](https://docs.joinmastodon.org/admin/prerequisites/).
+However, I thought I would write down the steps I took in one place to set up [werm.world](https://werm.world), the Mastodon instance running on {zombiebox} in my basement.

 Outline: